JeffHing/command-queue/README.md

 ### Close

-To terminate any remaining commands, use the `.close()` method.
-It will send a SIGINT to those commands.
+To terminate currently running commands, use the `.close()` method.
+It will send a SIGTERM to those commands.

 ```javascript